 What does it mean to be a sustainable company?

 Carbon neutrality describes the need to achieve an ecological balance between activities that emit climate pollution and processes that reduce the impact of that pollution to zero or close to zero.
 So the carbon emissions caused by a company/entity have been balanced out by funding an equivalent amount of carbon savings elsewhere in the world.
 These energy projects and energy efficiency projects often bring additional social and community benefits

 Awareness of climate protection among the population is increasing.
 And so this topic is ever more important for us.
 However, reducing and offsetting carbon emissions has been our focus for a long time.
 As early as 1984, our company has been operating CO2-neutral.

 All our facilities are equipped with heat recovery, exhaust air filters, and cooling systems with process cooling.
 We only source green electricity from hydropower and wood chips.
 In addition, we utilize our dairy by-products in biogas facilities.
 Our own flotation system not only efficiently and reliably pre-treat any wastewater, it even ensures wastewater quality above the local water purification plant’s legal requirements.
-Our own treatment plant is currently under construction – it will further relieve the local treatment plant in the city of Hartberg.
+Our modern and newly completed water waste plant gives us the opportunity to use its residue to generate electricity and supports the region by reducing the treatment efforts from the local water waste treatment plant in the city of Hartberg.

 Certified and committed

 Prolactal is 14001:2015 certified.
 This certification is intended for use to manage our environmental responsibilities in a systematic manner that provides value for the environment, the organization itself and interested parties.
 Furthermore, we refer to certifications according to the Energy Efficiency Act, the EN 16247-1, as well as SEDEX, which guarantee ethically sustainable manufacturing in the supply chain.
 Some of our certiﬁcations are available as PDF documents for you to download here.